ShubhadeepSadhukhan1993/fastSF/paper.md

 # Conclusions

-This paper provides a brief description ``fastSF``, an efficient parallel C++ code that computes structure functions for given velocity and scalar fields.
-This code is scalable over many processors.
+This paper provides a brief description of ``fastSF``, an efficient parallel C++ code that computes structure functions for given velocity and scalar fields.
+This code is shown to be scalable over many processors.
+We are currently using this code to investigate the structure functions of two-dimensional turbulence with large-scale forcing.
 An earlier version of the code was used by @Bhattacharya:PF2019 for analyzing the structure functions of turbulent convection.
-We are currently using this code to investigate the structure functions of two-dimensional turbulence with large-scale forcing.
-We believe that ``fastSF`` will be useful to turbulence community.
+We believe that ``fastSF`` will be useful to turbulence community because of its efficiency and scalability.

 # Acknowledgements